rstatsinger/contrast-java-webgoat-docker/README.md

-# Security Observability: Hands-On Lab
+# Security Observability: Hands-On Lab using Contrast Security, Docker, and WebGoat

-Too often, efforts to integrate DevOps and security are hamstrung by the lack of observability.
-Legacy application security simply does not observe the routes software executes and securing and protecting software becomes a guessing game.

-In this lab, we will use a deliberately insecure application called WebGoat and the free community edition of Contrast Security to get real-time results on vulnerabilities!
+In this lab, we will use a deliberately insecure application called WebGoat and Contrast Security to jumpstart your DevSecOps journey, hands-on.

-## Getting Started

-### Install Docker
+## Prerequisites: A Contrast Security account, Docker Desktop, and a web browser

+If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).

 We will be using Docker to run WebGoat and the Contrast Security agent in its own container, safely isolating your system.
+This lab has been tested for Docker Desktop on Mac.
+It will probably work on Linux, too.
+Windows instructions are below.

+If you have trouble - or if you don't and you just want to discuss the results - please reach out to me at robert.statsinger@contrastsecurity.com.

+## Setting up Docker

-#### Windows
+### Docker on Windows

 Follow the install directions [here](https://docs.docker.com/docker-for-windows/install/).
 It is important that you ensure that any needed dependencies (such as Hyper-V, virtualization support in BIOS or the Windows Subsystem for Linux) are enabled before you install and run Docker for Windows.

-#### Mac
+### Docker on Mac

 Follow the install directions [here](https://docs.docker.com/docker-for-mac/install/).

-#### Linux
+### Docker on Linux

 If you are on Ubuntu, run the following command: